 Quell, our OTC wearable device for pain relief, was unveiled at the January 2015 Consumer Electronics Show (CES) and made commercially available in the United States during the second quarter of 2015.
 Quell revenues for fiscal years 2016 and 2015 were approximately \$7.4 million and \$2.1 million, respectively.
-Quell revenues for the quarter ended March 31, 2017 were approximately \$3.1 million.
-Following commercial launch through March 31, 2017, approximately 78,231 Quell devices plus electrodes and accessories were shipped to consumers with a total invoiced value of \$17.8 million, prior to the impact of product returns.
-Quell utilizes OptiTherapy TM, our proprietary non-invasive neuro-stimulation technology to provide relief from chronic intractable pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
+Quell revenues for the six months ended June 30, 2017 were approximately \$6.1 million.
+Following commercial launch through June 30, 2017, approximately 98,341 Quell devices plus electrodes and accessories were shipped to consumers with a total invoiced value of \$22.2 million, prior to the impact of product returns.
+Quell utilizes our patented 100% drug-free neuro-stimulation technology to provide relief from chronic intractable pain, such as nerve pain due to diabetes, fibromyalgia, arthritic pain, and lower back and leg pain.
 This advanced wearable device is lightweight and can be worn during the day while active, and at night while sleeping.
 It has been cleared by the U.S. Food and Drug Administration (the "FDA") for treatment of chronic intractable pain without a doctor's prescription.
-Users of the device have the option of using their smartphones to control pain therapy and to track sleep and therapy parameters.
-Quell is distributed in North America via e-commerce, including the Company's website (www.quellrelief.com) and Amazon, via direct response television including QVC, via retail merchandisers including Target, CVS and Walgreens, and via health care professionals such as pain management physician practices and podiatry practices.
+Users of the device have the option of using their smartphones to control pain therapy and to track sleep, activity, gait and therapy parameters.
+Quell is distributed in North America via e-commerce, including the Company's website (www.quellrelief.com) and Amazon, via direct response television including QVC, via retail merchandisers including Target, CVS, Walgreens, Best Buy, Bed Bath and Beyond and via health care professionals such as pain management physician practices and podiatry practices.
 Distribution is supported by television promotion to expand product awareness.
 We believe there are significant opportunities to market Quell outside of the United States, particularly in Western Europe, Japan and China.
-In November 2016, we received regulatory approval to market Quell in the European Union and we anticipate initiating marketing during 2017.
+We received regulatory approval to market Quell in the European Union and Australia and we anticipate initiating marketing in the future.

 DPNCheck, our diagnostic test for peripheral neuropathies, was made commercially available in the fourth quarter of 2011.
 DPNCheck revenues for fiscal years 2016 and 2015 were approximately \$2.5 million, and \$2.3 million, respectively.
-DPNCheck revenues for the quarter ended March 31, 2017 were approximately \$0.8 million.
+DPNCheck revenues for the six months ended June 30, 2017 were approximately \$1.6 million.
 Our U.S. sales efforts focus on Medicare Advantage providers who assume financial responsibility and the associated risks for the health care costs of their patients.
 We believe that DPNCheck presents an attractive clinical case with early detection of neuropathy allowing for earlier clinical intervention to help mitigate the effects of neuropathy on both patient quality of life and cost of care.
 Also, the diagnosis and documentation of neuropathy provided by DPNCheck helps clarify the patient health profile which, in turn, may have a direct, positive effect on the Medicare Advantage premium received by the provider.
-We believe that attractive opportunities exist outside the United States, including Japan where we launched DPNCheck with our distribution partner Omron Healthcare in the third quarter of 2014; in China where we received regulatory approval and initiated sales in the fourth quarter of 2015.
+We believe that attractive opportunities exist outside the United States, including Japan where we launched DPNCheck with our distribution partner Omron Healthcare in the third quarter of 2014; in China where we received regulatory approval and launched DPNCheck with our distribution partner Omron Healthcare in the fourth quarter of 2016; and in Mexico where our distributor Scienta Farma received regulatory approval and initiated sales in the fourth quarter of 2015.